 “I don’t care what photos do in the Muggle world, Potter!
 You’re in the wizard world now.”

 Harry shrugged and stared as Salazar sidled back into his card and gave him a nasty glare.
-Crabbe and Goyle were more interested in eating the chocolate than looking at the Famous Witches and Wizards cards (Goyle seemed to inhale the candy he eat so fast), but Harry couldn’t keep his eyes off them.
+Crabbe and Goyle were more interested in eating the chocolate than looking at the Famous Witches and Wizards cards (Goyle seemed to inhale the candy he was eating so fast), but Harry couldn’t keep his eyes off them.
 Soon he had not only Salazar Slytherin but Chauncey Oldridge (first known victim of Dragon Pox), Dunbar Oglethorpe (Chief of Q.U.A.B.B.L.E.), Gaspard Shingleton (inventor of the Self-Stirring Cauldron), and Wilfred Elphick (first wizard to be gored by an African Erumpent).
 He finally tore his eyes away from the Lady Carmillia Sanguina, who was taking a bath in a red liquid, to open a bag of Bertie Bott’s Every-Flavour Beans.

 “Enjoy those,” said Malfoy with another devious smile.
 “When they say every flavor, they mean every flavor.”